adityam/filter/README.md

 trade off is to store the contents of each environment in a separate file and invoke the filter only if a file *changes in between successive runes*.

-The second behavior is achieved by adding `continue=yes` option to the
+The second behavior is achieved by adding `cache=yes` option to the
 definition:

     \defineexternalfilter
         [...]
         [...
-         continue=yes,
+         cache=yes,
          ...]

-Sometimes you want to force a rerun of all filters, even when `continue=yes` is set.
+Sometimes you want to force a rerun of all filters, even when `cache=yes` is set.
 This could be because the filters depend on an external script that might have changed.
 To force a rerun of all filters, enable the [mode](http://wiki.contextgarden.net/Modes) `force` either by adding